UWCNuclear/UbuntuSetUp/README.md

 # How to install Geant4 on Ubuntu

+**Step 1.**	Install Qt by pasting in the terminal:

+     sudo apt-get install qt5-default

-**Step 1.**	 Download the zipped source files from https://geant4.web.cern.ch/support/download (using something else than Chrome) and move it to your home directory on Ubuntu (cd ~)
+**Step 2.**	 Download the zipped source files from https://geant4.web.cern.ch/support/download (using something else than Chrome) and move it to your home directory on Ubuntu (cd ~)

-**Step 2.**	 Unpack the Geant4 source package using:
+**Step 3.**	 Unpack the Geant4 source package using:

      tar -xzvf geant4.10.06.p03.tar.gz

-**Step 3.**	 Create a build directory alongside the unpacked source using:
+**Step 4.**	 Create a build directory alongside the unpacked source using:

     mkdir geant4.10.06.p03-build